knative/community/.github/ISSUE_TEMPLATE/new-repo.md

 The _requestor_ and _sponsoring WG lead_ should perform the steps listed below and cross out the checkmarks when done.
 The TOC is involved only in the **TOC Gate** steps.

 - [ ] Add this issue to the [TOC project board](https://github.com/orgs/knative/projects/9) for review.
+You are responsible for moving your entry on the board to "Needs Discussion" or "In Progress" as you move forward in this checklist.

 _You may not be able to use the Projects quick menu on this page.
 In that case, go to the project board and use the **Add cards** interface._